Why does Waterloo offer a Master of Public Service program?

 How is the MPS program different from graduate programs in Public Policy or Public Administration?

-MPS students develop critical knowledge of government today (courses), applied skills and practice through on-the-job learning (co-op) and experience in team-based research and analysis (major team project).
+MPS students develop critical knowledge of government today (courses), applied skills and practice through on-the-job learning (co-operative education) and experience in team-based research and analysis (major team project).
 Through these three required components, the MPS degree prepares new public servants to provide quality policy advice to decision-makers and effectively implement government programs.

 How many students are in a typical MPS cohort?